EHR Incentive Programs

 The Medicare and Medicaid Electronic Health Care Record (EHR) Incentive Programs provide incentive payments to eligible professionals, eligible hospitals, and critical access hospitals (CAHs) as they adopt, implement, upgrade or demonstrate meaningful use of certified EHR technology.

-Important 2014 Dates for the EHR Incentive Programs:
+Important Announcements and Dates for the EHR Incentive Programs:

 Choosing a Program: Medicare or Medicaid?